 Eastern Shore Dog is me, Beth Ann Sabo.
 I am a Certified Nose Work Instructor, a Certified Professional Dog Trainer (CPDT-KA), and a Professional Member of the Association of Pet Dog Trainers.
 I have a BS and MS in biology (George Mason University) and an MA in leadership/humanities (Duquesne University).
-I’m a federal employee, and began in the Smithsonian’s Division of Birds, then moved to US Fish & Wildlife Service as a senior scientist – I was the federal forensic ornithologist at the National Fish & Wildlife Forensic Laboratory in Ashland, Oregon for 10 years.
-I then switched gears to the Inspector General community, where I’m now an audit executive.
+I’m a past federal employee – I began in the Smithsonian’s Division of Birds, then moved to US Fish & Wildlife Service as a senior scientist – I was the federal forensic ornithologist at the National Fish & Wildlife Forensic Laboratory in Ashland, Oregon for 10 years.
+I then switched gears to the Inspector General community, where I retired as an audit executive.

 My personal vision is a world where every adult can read and every dog comes when called.